 Meaning

-In the quote “I have no problems with private schools.
+The message behind “I have no problems with private schools.
 I graduated from one and so did my mother.
-Private schools are useful and we often use public funds to pay for their infrastructures and other common needs.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+Private schools are useful and we often use public funds to pay for their infrastructures and other common needs.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme